braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/canvas_comments.md

 Some benefits of commenting in your Canvas include:
 - Keeping all details and discussions about a Canvas within a Canvas
 - Reviewing edits to a Canvas and encouraging a sign-off process on these changes
+- Collaborating in realtime by tagging and responding to other users
 - Identifying granular details of a Canvas, such as specific segmentation, including properties and attributes that are unique to a Canvas

 ## How to comment

-In order to leave a comment in a Canvas, you must save a step first.
-So, when creating a new Canvas, you must first save the Canvas as a draft.
-Or, as you're adding steps to an existing Canvas, save or update the Canvas to begin commenting.

 By default, the sidebar will show open comments.
 You can toggle to view open comments, resolved comments, and all comments by using the <i class="fa-solid fa-sliders"></i> filter icon.
+You can also toggle to view comments “For you,” which will show threads you are tagged in.

 To leave a comment, click the <i class="fas fa-comment"></i> comment icon at the top of the Canvas.
 This turns your cursor into a comment icon.
 Click the step you want to comment on.
 To revert your cursor, press the **Esc** key or click the comment icon again.